 Design Photography General

 The Design Photography General Course will allow students to develop skills and processes for current and future industry and employment markets.
 Students are equipped with the knowledge and skills to understand design principles and methods, analyse problems and devise innovative strategies through projects.
-At ASC, students can focus on particular contexts from a choice of photography and graphics.
+At ASC, students can focus on particular contexts, from photography or graphics.
 The Design Photography General course also emphasises the scope of design in trade-based industries allowing students to maximise vocational pathways.

 Design Graphics General